 Getting around in Eindhoven is easy and convenient thanks to a well-established public transport system and compact city centre.
 Of course, Eindhoven is well-equipped for cyclists with plenty of good cycling infrastructure.
 It’s also safe and it's easy enough to get around the city centre on foot.

 Public transport in Eindhoven

-Eindhoven’s public transport system is not as extensive as other Dutch cities like Amsterdam.
+Eindhoven’s public transport system is not as extensive as other Dutch cities such as Amsterdam.
 While trains offer a good option for travel to and from the city, there are no trams or underground train systems for inner-city travel, with buses being the best option for getting around Eindhoven.

 Public transport in Eindhoven and throughout the Netherlands can be accessed using the OV-chipkaart.
 This smart card is loaded with credit and is swiped at the beginning and end of each journey.
 There are different types of cards available, ranging from daily to yearly subscriptions.

 Eindhoven has a comprehensive bus system that covers the city as well as some popular areas outside of the city.
 Buses arrive every 10 minutes in high-demand areas and every 30 minutes otherwise.

 Taxis in Eindhoven

 Taxis are available at taxi stands throughout the city.
 Taxi rates are not formally regulated so it’s best to negotiate the fare with the driver before setting off on a journey.